 Considering the number of VPN providers available, selecting one can be a challenge.
 There are several important factors to consider.
 Among them, a fast connection speed will prevent buffering, a no-logging policy will further protect your privacy, no usage restrictions will let you access any content at full speed and software that is available for multiple platforms will let you use the VPN from any device you may own.

-We’ve tested several VPN and the one we recommend for Kodi users is IPVanish.
-With servers throughout the world, no speed cap or throttling, unlimited bandwidth, unrestricted traffic, a strict no-logging policy and client software available for most platforms, IPVanish has all you need.
+We’ve tested all the top VPNs and the one we recommend for Kodi users is IPVanish.
+With 1,300+ servers in over 60 countries throughout the world, zero speed caps or throttling, unlimited bandwidth, unrestricted traffic, a strict no-logging policy and client software available for most platforms, IPVanish has all you need.
+And the pièce de résistance?
+Unbreakable 256-bit AES encryption utterly obscures your data stream, preventing any and all third parties from ever brute forcing their way into your activity and history online.

 LibreELEC is a fully-functional but minimalistic operating system created for one purpose only: Running Kodi on “limited” hardware.
 Based on Linux and originally intended specifically for the Raspberry Pi, it has since been ported to other single-board computers.
 Its name is short for “Libre Embedded Linux Entertainment Center“.
 Libre is French for free.
 Not free as in “no charge” but free as in “freedom”.
 LibreELEC is based on Linux although it is stripped of anything that is not necessary to run Kodi.
 The Operating system includes Kodi and it will boot right into it.